TheRaphael0000/tahm-ken.ch/readme.md

 - [x] recompute the optimized composition for "Variety's Overrated", idea from Konstamonsta on Reddit
 - [x] replace the space in the name of the compositions by underscores or dashes
 - [x] use cdragon icon for the challenge
+- [x] add a Q&A
+- [x] add summoners icon and challenge progression when searching for summoner
+- [x] block api route when too many request from same client (look into the flask_limiter package)
+- [x] custom compositions (algo that find good comps depending on the masteries)

 ## install